grafana/alloy/docs/sources/reference/cli/tools.md

 * The timestamp of the newest sample received for that metric.
 * The total number of samples discovered for that metric.

-By default, `sample-stats` will return information for every metric in the WAL.
+By default, `sample-stats` returns information for every metric in the WAL.
 You can pass the `--selector` flag to filter the reported metrics to a smaller set.

 The following flag is supported: